 We are delighted to be working with Microsoft on this year’s report.

-As part of our Get On skilling initiative, which has already helped over 1.3m people in the UK gain digital skills, Microsoft has committed to supporting an additional one million people to gain the AI skills they need to be successful in this new AI era.
-Employees, volunteers and trustees at charities can help develop their AI skills and knowledge with free, online learning paths from Microsoft and LinkedIn at opportunity.linked.com, and the Microsoft Digital Skills Center for Nonprofits provides a collection of resources, designed specifically for charities to enable you to start using AI to enhance your marketing, donor relations, research capabilities and fundraising.”
+Over the last 5 years, through our Get On skilling initiative we’ve helped over 1.5m people in the UK gain digital skills.
+Microsoft has now committed to supporting an additional one million people to gain the AI skills they need to be successful in the new AI economy.
+Employees, volunteers, beneficiaries and trustees at charities can help develop their AI skills and knowledge with free, online learning courses available through our AI Skills Navigator.
+The Microsoft Nonprofit Skills & Resources site provides a collection of resources, including free live and on demand training on Microsoft 365 Copilot and Azure Data and AI Fundamentals.